JoshDoody/joshdoody.github.io/_posts/2016-04-01-salary-negotiation-email-sample.md

 title: Salary negotiation email - free counter offer template
 headline: Counter offer with this salary negotiation email template
 tagline: Email sample to deliver your counter offer when negotiating starting salary
-excerpt: A salary negotiation email template to counter offer once you have a job offer letter or verbal job offer.
+excerpt: A salary negotiation email template you can use to counter offer and negotiate your salary once you have a job offer.
-last_modified_at: 2016-12-26
+last_modified_at: 2016-12-27
 ---
-You have a job offer letter in hand or you've received a verbal job offer.
+You have a job offer, which means you successfully navigated the tricky job interview process.
 Congrats!

-You know you should probably negotiate your starting salary.
+You know you should probably negotiate your salary, and that means starting with a counter offer.
 But how?
+What do you say?
+Should you negotiate your salary over email?
+Call the recruiter you've been working with?
+Reach out to the hiring manager?

-You need to counter offer, and the best way to do that is using this salary negotiation email template.
-This is a *real* counter offer example from a *real* salary negotiation.
+The best way to counter offer is with this salary negotiation email template.
+This is a *real* counter offer letter used in a *real* salary negotiation.

-Keep reading after the email template for a detailed explanation of how to modify it and send *your* counter offer to negotiate your starting salary.
+Keep reading after the salary negotiation letter sample for a detailed explanation of how you can use this template to counter offer and negotiate your starting salary.

 <div class='ad-box'>
 <p><strong>Looking for a salary increase letter sample to ask for a raise?</strong> Here you go! <a href="{{ site.baseurl }}/salary-increase-letter-sample/">Salary increase letter sample</a></p>